-A well-designed intranet solution will help management and staff communicate more effectively and improve the employee experience and employee productivity from sales all the way to the IT department and everything in between.
+A well-designed intranet in business will help management and staff communicate more effectively and improve the employee experience and employee productivity from sales all the way to the IT department and everything in between.
 Managers can ensure their employees have access to the latest company, customer, and competitor information how and when they want it, while staff can pass up any issues or comments they have.

 It’s a common misconception that intranets are all about security, compliance, or business efficiency.
 But with the right tools and solutions in place, they can be also used to support employees through engagement, communication and collaboration.
 Let’s consider seven benefits that a company intranet will bring to your organisation.

-7 Benefits of a Company Intranet will provide for your organisation
+7 benefits of a company intranet to your organisation

 - Improve efficiency: Help your employees work faster